Asymptotic Floquet states of open quantum systems: The role of interaction: Existence of an effective time-independent generator

-The Floquet map is a completely-positive and trace-preserving map which belongs, following the nomenclature introduced in Ref.~\cite{inf}, to the class of time-dependent Markovian channels.
-It is an interesting question whether it is possible to find an effective time-independent generator $\calL_\eff$, which is of Lindblad form, Eqs.~(1-2), and can mimic the action of the original generator at stroboscopic instants of time, such that $\calP_{\mathrm{F}} = \exp(\calL_{\eff}T)$.
-The formal recipe to get an answer -- ``yes'' or ``no'' -- for a particular $\calP_{\mathrm{F}}$ is given in Ref.~\cite{wolf2}.
-However, it is hardly realizable in practice when $M > 2$ because it involves repeated solution of an $\calO(M^4)$ optimization problem within the mixed-integer semidefinite programming framework \cite{semi}.
+The Floquet map $\calP_{\mathrm{F}}$ is a completely-positive and trace-preserving map which belongs, following the nomenclature introduced in \cite{inf}, to the class of time-dependent Markovian channels.
+It is an interesting question whether it is possible to find an effective time-independent generator $\calL_\eff$ \textit{of Lindblad form} (\ref{lind}--\ref{dissipator}) that can mimic the action of the original generator at stroboscopic instants of time, such that $\calP_{\mathrm{F}} = \exp(\calL_{\eff}T)$.
+There are three necessary (and altogether sufficient) conditions which any Lindblad generator has to fulfill: (i) trace preservation, $\mathrm{tr} [\calL_{\eff}A] = \mathrm{tr[A]}$, (ii) Hermiticity preservation, $(\calL_{\eff}A)^{\dagger} = \calL_{\eff}A$, if $A^{\dagger} = A$, and (iii) so-called ``conditionally completely positiveness'' \cite{wolf2}.

+This is in distinct contrast with the case of a unitary evolution \cite{shirley,bukov}.
+The effective time-independent Hermitian operator $H_{\eff}$ can always be obtained as the logarithm of the unitary Floquet propagator $U_T = {\cal T} \exp\left[-\frac{\rmi}{\hbar} \int_0^T H(\tau) \mathrm{d}\tau\right]$.
+Moreover, not only its prinicpal branch but \textit{any} branch of the logarithm yields a valid $H_\eff$.
+The non-unitary case is much more restricted: Only the branch of the logarithm of a dissipative Floquet map which produces an operator possessing properties (i--iii) yields a legitimate Lindblad generator $\calL_\eff$ \cite{wolf2}.

+Condition (i) holds by default if we start with a trace preserving map (which is our case).
+Condition (iii) can formally be checked with the algorithm given in \cite{wolf2}.
+However, it is hardly realizable in practice when $M > 2$ because it involves repeated solution of an ${\cal O}(M^4)$ optimization problem within the mixed-integer semidefinite programming framework \cite{semi}.
+Condition (ii) is much easier to check.